PhevosSk/srechallengeflaschenpost/Question1_Terraform/README.md

 - **State File**: `terraform.tfstate` (stored locally)
 - **Location**: Same directory as Terraform configuration

-> **Note**: For production environments, we would use a remote state backends (Azure Storage, AWS S3, etc.) for better collaboration and state security.
+> **Note**: For production environments, we would use a remote state backends (Azure Storage) for better collaboration and state security.

 ## Architecture